spandandey12/Data534_project/notebooks/Jamie.md

 **Jan 14**
 - Met with group to decide on the project scope and API selection.
-- **Decision:** Selected the Open-Meteo API due to its free tier, ease of use for beginners, and comprehensive weather variables (temperature, snowfall, wind speed).
+- Selected the Open-Meteo API due to its free tier, ease of use for beginners, and comprehensive weather variables (temperature, snowfall, wind speed).
 - Established team roles; I took the lead on the core API wrapper development.
 Pushed contribution document to git repo.
 - [Commit](https://github.com/spandandey12/Data534_project/commit/9a28d8bd8299e72635cd533f0afeaaa1cf8b0fc1)